johnmikx/mini-projects/Intermediate Python by freeCodeCamp.org/README.md

 Inside **`Intermediate Python by freeCodeCamp.org`**, you will find:

-* Mini-projects and examples built throughout the tutorial
 * Code implementations covering intermediate-level Python concepts
 * Practice exercises and notes for deeper understanding